webshuriken/memory-match/README.md

 - Cards flip on click
 - Settings allow for selection of different deck of cards
 - Leaderboard that shows the top 30 scores, currently locally only
+- Unit and Integrations tests.
+All components are tested.

 ## Tech Stack